jkmaina/single_value_charts/README.md

 Ensure to check out the full implementation in our example directory for more details on interactive chart features.

+## Platform Support

+Single Value Charts Library is designed to be versatile and adaptable, supporting a wide range of platforms:

+- [x] iOS
+- [x] Android
+- [x] Web
+- [x] Windows
+- [x] macOS
+- [x] Linux

+This cross-platform compatibility ensures that you can seamlessly integrate our charts into your Flutter applications, regardless of the target platform.

 ## Troubleshooting

 Common issues and their solutions.